canavci2016/historyManager/README.md

-this repository illustrates us how can we use memento (history of something) and strategy pattern
+this repository illustrates us how can we use memento (history of something) pattern along with strategy

 const memory = require("./memory");
 const memento = memory(file);